tonethar/IGME-110-Fall-2025/documents/p2-final.md

   - the ***Title*** is clear and relevant
   - the ***Typography*** is legible as well as appropriately expressive in the context of the audience and goals
   - the ***Color Choices*** work well together, and are appropriate to the audience and goals
-  - the ***Images*** are consistent across infographic, and appropriate to audience and goals
+  - the ***Images*** are consistent across the infographic, and appropriate to the audience and goals

 ---

 ## II.
 Documentation Requirements

-- Update your the documentation you submitted for the [P2 draft](p2-mockup-draft.md#iii-submission-to-mycourses) - meaning design decisions and ALL sources
+- Update your the documentation you submitted for the [P2 draft](p2-mockup-draft.md#iii-submission-to-mycourses) - meaning the design decisions and ALL sources

 ---